junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Do you have anyone you'd do anything to protect them, save them whatever it takes?"

-"I guess."
-Dean says.
+"I guess," Dean says, shifting his feet.

 "Then you should know how it feels to leave them behind.
-I can't do that.
+I couldn't do that.
 So I stayed.
 I had to make sure she's safe."
 Rory answers easily.

 "She doesn't even know."
 Dean says.